 Looking to specialise in interventional cardiology or cardiac nursing?
-This course will set you up to work in a variety of hospital settings as a cardiac care nurse, including:
+This postgraduate specialist course links theoretical content and practice, and prepares you for advanced practice, leadership and management in your specialist field.
+You'll be ready to work as a cardiac care nurse in a variety of hospital settings, including:

 - acute cardiac units

 - cardiac rehabilitation and community care

 - coronary care units.